-While Sketch and Adobe are the biggest names, that doesn't mean you're limited to using those for your own wireframing software.
+While Sketch and Figma are the biggest names, that doesn't mean you're limited to using those for your own wireframing software.
 Choose something that will fit in with the rest of your tech stack so that your design process can move forward easily.

 When choosing the best wireframe software for you and your team, start by considering your design process and your goal for the wireframes themselves.
 Do you need to include responsive elements for mobile devices?
-Do you want robust collaboration features?
+Do you want robust collaboration or AI features?
 Do you plan to turn your wireframe into full, high-fidelity interactive prototypes?
 Will you be presenting each of your wireframes to a board of directors, or will they be passed directly to the dev team for implementation?

-Since each tool does have its own unique strength, it's normal to create a tech stack with multiple of the best wireframing tools so that your entire design process can run smoothly.
+Since each tool has its own unique strength, it's normal to create a tech stack with multiple of the best wireframing tools so that your entire design process can run smoothly.
 For example, since many of the desktop apps offer a more robust feature set, you might start your wireframe there, before moving to a cloud-based app that allows multiple designers to collaborate in real-time.
 It all depends on what you need to accomplish with your wireframe—and whatever happens afterward.

 Glossary of terms

 Vector graphic: A vector graphic is an image that is made up of points, lines, and curves that are based on mathematical points.
 Because of this, it can scale infinitely without becoming "fuzzy."
 Most icon and logo graphics are initially created with vector graphic design tools.

 Raster (pixel) graphic: Raster images are made up of bitmaps, or grids of individual, tiny square pixels.
 If a small raster image is magnified (or scaled to fit a large canvas), the quality of the image will decrease and cause it to look fuzzy.
 Photographs are a common form of raster image.